Bruno Mars: Music videos

 Mars has collaborated with several directors to produce his music videos, and has emerged as a music-video director.
 From 2010 to 2017, Mars co-directed ten music videos from his albums Doo-Wops & Hooligans, Unorthodox Jukebox, 24K Magic, and singles with Cameron Duddy.
 In 2011, Mars developed the second concept and treatment for "The Lazy Song" and brought in Duddy to co-direct its music video.
 In an interview, Duddy said that he and Mars "can fight...when it comes to doing music videos.
 The best collaborations are always fueled by opposite perspectives or alternative ideas.
 We always find a common ground."

 In 2018, Mars co-directed the music video for "Finesse" with Florent Dechard.
 He collaborated with Dechard on music videos for "Please Me", "Blow", "Leave the Door Open" and "Skate".
 In 2024, Mars co-directed the Don Quijote campaign commercial with Daniel Ramos.
-The singer collaborated with Ramos on music videos for "Die with a Smile", "Apt." and "Fat, Juicy and Wet".
+The singer collaborated with Ramos on music videos for "Die with a Smile", "APT." and "Fat, Juicy and Wet".

 Mars, who choreographed the video for "Treasure", received the Best Choreography award at the 2013 MTV Video Music Awards.
 Mars and Duddy's work was recognized at several awards shows, including two nominations for an MTV Video Music Award for Best Direction (for "Uptown Funk" and "24K Magic").
 Mars's collaborations with Dechard earned them a nomination for Video Director of the Year at the 2019 BET Hip Hop Awards.
 In 2017, "That's What I Like" (directed by Mars and Jonathan Lia) led them to a nomination at the BET Awards 2017 for Video Director of the Year.
 The following year, Mars and Ben Winston's direction of Bruno Mars: 24K Magic Live at the Apollo (2017) earned them a nomination for a Primetime Emmy Award for Outstanding Music Direction.
 Mars and Dechard directed the video for "Leave the Door Open" in 2021, for which they received the BET Award for Video Director of the Year award.
 The video also received the 2021 MTV Video Music Award for Best Editing.
+In 2025, Mars and Ramos directed the videos for "Die with a Smile" and "APT."
+The former won Favorite Music Video at the American Music Awards, while the latter received an Best Collaboration Video (International) at the 2025 MTV Video Music Awards Japan.